integreat-io/integreat/README.md

 filter out older items, in case the source does not support `updatedAfter`.

 ### The deleteExpired job
-With a endpoint for getting expired items, the `deleteExpired` job will fetch these and delete them from the source.
+With an endpoint for getting expired items, the `deleteExpired` job will fetch these and delete them from the source.
 The endpoint may include param for the current time, either as microseconds since Januar 1, 1970 UTC with param `{timestamp}` or as the current time in the extended ISO 8601 format